 How do I choose the right backpack?
 In a market teeming with many types of travel backpack for women, men and children, choosing the best backpack for traveling can be a bit daunting.

-However, this backpack buying guide will bring you the appropriate tips for buying a good pack.
+However, our Camping Legends backpack buying guide will bring you the appropriate tips for buying a good pack.
 Backpacking is not just about adventure, but it is about freedom.

 This is freedom to see the world, to enjoy yourself, to mingle with many people from different backgrounds.
 You will experience new cultures, enlarge the scope through which you see the world and above all things, you will have something to tell your grandchildren one day.